-While a party always has the right to decide when to repeat a description of an incident, if a party or witness does not submit to cross-examination at the live hearing, the decision-maker(s) must not rely on any statement of that party or witness in reaching a determination regarding responsibility; provided, however, that the decision-maker(s) cannot draw an inference about the determination regarding responsibility based solely on a party's or witnesses' absence from the live hearing or refusal to answer cross-examination or other questions.
+While a party always has the right to decide when to repeat a description of an incident, if a party or witness does not submit to cross-examination at the live hearing, the decision-maker(s) cannot draw an inference about the determination regarding responsibility based solely on a party's or witnesses' absence from the live hearing or refusal to answer cross-examination or other questions.
+For example, the decision-makers may not make any decisions about a party's credibility based solely on their decision not to participate in a hearing or submit to cross-examination.